stiles/korea-geography/README.md

 ### About

-The project, a work in progress, is a non-commercial exercise to analyze trends related to fallen officers and to demonstrate the process of building automated data pipelines.
+The project is a non-commercial exercise in scripting the downloading, processing and analysis of spatial data.
 It is not affiliated with my employer.

 ### Contact